feathers-plus/feathers-offline-realtime/README.md

 or so that it now belongs.
 The replicator handles these situations.

-Many apps, for example, have unique data for every user.
+Many apps have unique data for every user.
 With publications, you can keep the records for all users in one table, using the publication feature to replicate to the client only those records belonging to the client's user.